AITRdevelopment/openingGap/README.md

 ## For testing:
 from root directory
 ```
-python -m pytest
+python -m pytest -s
--s to show prints in tests
+-s to show prints in tests  !! please always use this option as you need to see the question and type your answer !!
 --verbose to show more info

 python -m pytest --cov=app/core